Premature Birth and Its Prevention

 While cervical cerclage and progesterone are the only two approved treatments for prolonging pregnancy and preventing preterm birth, there are other methods that can be used to reduce the risk of injury in babies who are about to be born preterm.

 If a preterm birth is imminent and interventions do not stop it, there are two treatments that are given to the mother while the baby is still in-utero that help protect the baby’s brain and help mature the baby’s lungs.
-These treatments are called antenatal steroids (like betamethasone) and magnesium sulfate.
+These treatments are antenatal steroids (one example is betamethasone) and magnesium sulfate.

-Antenatal steroids are given to women who are at risk of having a preterm birth within 7 days.
-These are typically given around 24 to 34 weeks gestational age, though recent recommendations suggest offering them up to 36 weeks.
-These are given in two doses over 24 hours and are effective when given up to 4 months before birth.
+Antenatal steroids are one of the most important therapies given to women before preterm birth to improve newborn outcomes (10).
+ACOG recommends that a single dose of antenatal steroids, betamethasone, be given to women between 24 to 34 weeks gestational age.
+Recent recommendations suggest offering them up to 36 weeks for these women if they have not previously received these steroids.
+They are given in two doses over 24 hours and are effective when given up to 4 months before birth.
 They are most effective, however, 1-7 days before birth.
-This treatment:
+This treatment can benefit the baby in several ways (10):

 - Accelerates lung maturity to decrease respiratory distress syndrome (RDS) rates